jordan52/trickykegstands/src/site/checklist.md

 * Install it... dmg package, or available in distros apt-get, etc.
 * if you are using a mac and plan to use latex or tex or generate a PDF, go [here](http://www.tug.org/mactex/morepackages.html) and download basictex. install it. open a command line and run sudo tlmgr update --self then run sudo tlmgr install dvipng (that's more for getting anki2 to run properly!) then you'll be all set for generating pdfs.
 * Make a file, then run pandoc -s FILENAME -o file.html

+##Using pandoc to create a 4x6 pdf (useful for notecards)

+* pandoc -V geometry:paperwidth=4in -V geometry:paperheight=6in -V geometry:margin=.25in -o output.pdf input.md
+* now make it smaller than 10pt font:
+* pandoc -D latex > sixPtFont.latex
+* add the following to sixPtTemplate.latex:
+  \usepackage{scrextend}
+  \changefontsizes[10pt]{6pt}
+  \linespread{0.5}
+* pandoc --template sixPtTemplate.latex -V geometry:paperwidth=4in -V geometry:paperheight=6in -V geometry:margin=.25in -o output.pdf input.md

+this totally works until you md file has unicode in it... strip it out.
+I tried using iconv -f utf8 -t ASCII til.md > noUnicode.md but that didn't work...
+I should probably just set up pandoc's latex engine to properly handle unicode.

+I wrote a bash script called command that is in /jordan/projects/code/pandocFourBySixCard that will do all the work for you.

 ##Using pandoc to convert trickykegstands to markdown then markdown to a finished site (full circle)